mjambon/blog/src/2014-12-27-faith-driven-science.md

 science, however serious and honest it is.

-My personal experience as a post-doc studying the structure of proteins is the following: the boss had the strong impression that the 3D structure of bacterial proteins was more compact, less irregular and fuzzy than their homologs found in eukaryotes.
+My personal experience as a post-doc studying the structure of proteins was the following: the boss had the strong impression that the 3D structure of bacterial proteins was more compact, less irregular and fuzzy than their homologs found in eukaryotes.
 That was the belief.
 I looked at a lot of structures and couldn't see anything,